FlavScents AInsights Entry for Perillaldehyde (CAS: 2111-75-3)

 3. Natural Occurrence & Formation

-Perillaldehyde is naturally found in the essential oils of several plants, most notably in Perilla frutescens, commonly known as the perilla plant.
-It is also present in small amounts in other plants such as spearmint and certain citrus species.
-The formation of perillaldehyde in nature is primarily through enzymatic pathways, where it is biosynthesized from limonene.
-Its presence in natural sources qualifies it for use in "natural flavor" or "natural fragrance" designations, depending on the extraction and processing methods used.
+Perillaldehyde is naturally found in the essential oils of several plants, most notably in Perilla frutescens, a plant commonly used in Asian cuisine.
+It is also present in the oils of other plants such as lemon balm and certain mint species.
+The compound is biosynthesized in plants through the mevalonate pathway, which is responsible for the formation of many terpenoids.
+Its presence in natural sources qualifies it for use in products labeled as containing "natural flavors" or "natural fragrances."

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs